intel/gbs/docs/GBS.rst

    $ gbs build -R /path/to/repo/dir/ -A i586

 8. Use `--noinit` to build package in offline mode `--noinit` option can only be used if build root is ready.
-With `--noinit` option, gbs will not connect the remote repo, and skip parsing & checking repo and initialize build environment. `rpmbuild` will be used to build package directly.
+With `--noinit` option, gbs will not connect the remote repo, and skip parsing & checking repo and initialize build environment. `rpmbuild` will be used to build the package directly.
 Here's an example:

 ::